What is it?

 Food waste is also compostable.
 You can compost everything but meat scraps in your backyard.
 Here's how.

 Very few communities include food waste in their composting programs.
-Please check our databasefor details.
+Please check our Waste Reduction Hub for details.

 What happens after?

-Food waste that is composted become humus which improves soil quality.
+Food waste that is composted becomes humus which improves soil quality.

 How can I reduce?